 - Strengthen, which may support professional development or strategic, financial, and operational planning and investment.

 - Grow, which may incorporate new acquisitions, new investments, entry into new markets, or outreach to new audiences.
 A complementary initiative, Benefit Chicago, a collaboration of MacArthur, the Chicago Community Trust, and Calvert Impact Capital, supports growth through impact investments.

 Awards recognize an organization's track record or promise, connection to communities, and commitment to peer learning and support.
-As in all elements of the Chicago Commitment strategy, we seek to advance equity and access to opportunity and foster conditions that recognize and promote people of color in leadership positions.
+As in all elements of the Chicago Commitment strategy, we seek to advance equity and access to opportunity and to foster conditions that recognize and promote people of color in leadership positions.

 Measurement & Evaluation

-The Chicago Commitment is in the process of engaging an evaluation and learning partner to measure and evaluate the progress of our strategy, test assumptions underpinning it, and collect information about the context in which the strategy operates.
+The Chicago Commitment has engaged an evaluation and learning partner to measure and evaluate the progress of our strategy, test assumptions underpinning it, and collect information about the context in which the strategy operates.
 The focus of these activities is on learning.
 We aim to understand how the strategy contributes to a Chicago that is more equitable and where justice can thrive.

 Findings and analysis from evaluation activities will be published as they become available.